andresgongora/dotfiles-manager/README.md

 Then run the following command to copy _only_ the dotfiles to be symlinked and to the remote machine and run the script there (replace `USER` and `HOST`).

 You may choose between `rsync` and `unison` for the sync process.
+This tool will take care of syncing your local and remote files (see below for their advantages and disadvantages).
+For both option, only the files that are relevant to your remote system will be copied (for security reasons).

+### --ssh

+This command tells dotfiles that you want to emplace your files on a remotely.
-If your local and remote user are the same, you do not need to specify it after `--ssh HOST`.
+If your local and remote user are the same, you do not need to specify it after `--ssh HOST-ALIAS`.
 Likewise, if you have specified an SSH alias for the remote host, you may use that instead.

-### rsync
+### --rsync
 `rsync` only needs to be installed locally.
 However, it is unidirectional, meaning that all remote files will be overwriten with your local copy.